rikkiiwang/DS-Portfolio/02-fitbit-stress/README.md

 ## 📌 Project Overview
-This project investigates the relationship between **heart rate data collected via Fitbit Charge 3** and **self-reported stress levels** among intensive care unit (ICU) residents.
-The study aimed to assess whether wearable data could provide reliable insights into stress in high-pressure clinical environments.
+This project applied Fitbit Charge 3 wearable data to explore the relationship between heart rate patterns and self-reported stress in ICU medical residents.
+The study serves as a practical demonstration of how consumer-grade wearables can be leveraged for workplace stress monitoring in high-pressure industries such as healthcare.

-- **Population:** 57 ICU residents
+- **Population:** 57 ICU residents at Los Angeles County + USC Medical Center
 - **Duration:** 3 weeks
-- **Device:** Fitbit Charge 3
+- **Device:** Fitbit Charge 3, proximity sensors, smartphone app for surveys
 - **Data collected:** Continuous HR, steps, sleep metrics + daily stress surveys (midday and end-of-day)

-- **Methods:** Spearman correlation, paired t-tests, point-biserial correlation, mixed-effects models, and Explainable boosting machine
+By combining wearable signals with self-reports of stress, the project investigated whether physiological data can serve as a reliable indicator of occupational stress.
+Findings from this analysis provide insights for telehealth, wellness apps, and occupational health programs looking to integrate wearables for scalable, real-time stress monitoring.
 ---

 ## 🧠 Background & Motivation
-ICU residents face high levels of occupational stress and burnout, which negatively impacts well-being and patient care.
-While wearables have potential for continuous stress monitoring, their reliability in real-world clinical environments remains underexplored.

-This study contributes by analyzing long-term HR data in naturalistic ICU settings and aligning it with self-reported stress levels and stressors.
+Workplace stress is a critical issue across industries.
+In the ICU, physicians operate in a high-stakes, unpredictable environment where burnout rates are significantly higher than in the general population.
+Similar stress challenges exist in other demanding sectors such as finance, aviation, customer support, and logistics, where poor stress management can reduce performance and safety.

+Wearables like Fitbit offer continuous, unobtrusive tracking of physiological data (HR, sleep, activity).
+If combined with contextual information (self-reports, surveys, environmental data), they can enable early stress detection and personalized interventions.
+This project used the TILES-2019 dataset as a real-world testbed.
+By analyzing ICU residents’ heart rate and stress levels during their shifts to better understand:

+- How heart rate metrics reflect stress in natural work settings.
+- How daily stressors (e.g., health concerns, family issues) interact with physiology.
+- Why personalized models are necessary due to individual variability.

 ---